undergroundtheater/gameheart/readme.md

 Bugs specific to the engine or problems found during installation can be submitted here.
 Bugs should not be specific to game data, but problems managing it - including structure problems.

+Fixtures are available in the fixtures folder.
+Note this will not include any of the necessary data for creating characters, just enough to get the app running.
+The fixtures needed to create characters in the Underground Theater chronicle is proprietary and will be made available only through a process that starts with emailing the Chief of Technology at Underground Theater.

 ## Current goals

 Each goal is broken down later, but here's the high-level: